NextGenSoftwareUK/OASIS-API-Javascipt-Package/README.md

 ## Introduction

 This package is for client applications to connect and work with the OASIS API.
-Various OASIS API functions and services can be accessed with this API such as Authentication, Karma, Avatars, Data, SEEDS, Wallets/Keys & more...

 ## Overview